Don Juan, or If Don Juan Were a Woman: Production

 Don Juan is the end of a period – problems about love and sex, cruelty and romanticism on an aesthetic level – and I wanted to finish that period with Brigitte because I started with her as a director (And God Created Woman).
 Underneath what people call "the Bardot myth" was something interesting, even though she was never considered the most professional actress in the world.
 For years, since she has been growing older, and the Bardot myth has become just a souvenir, I wanted to work with Brigitte.
 I was curious in her as a woman and I had to get to the end of something with her, to get out of her and express many things I felt were in her.
 Brigitte always gave the impression of sexual freedom – she is a completely open and free person, without any aggression.
 So I gave her the part of a man – that amused me.

 Vadim said he was attracted to the character of Don Juan was "the sense of defiance on every level.
-Its someone who refuses to be involved in any system.
+It's someone who refuses to be involved in any system.
 In the film it's a woman who defies men – and I do the film like the character – against all the rules."

 Vadim says he deliberately pulled back on the sex scenes.
 "I was interested in the idea of seduction, not what happened in bed – though I would love to make a documentary on how they fucked."

 Jane Birkin plays the role of a woman who falls in love with Brigitte Bardot's character.
 "I accepted immediately just to be in bed with Bardot", said Birkin later.
 "She's the most utterly perfect woman.
 There's not a fault.
 God knows, I looked.
 Even her feet are pretty."

 "If there's homosexuality between men, they have to be queer", said Vadim.
 "But women can have relationships with other women without being dykes.
 Brigitte seduced this girl to hit the man, and the girl is enchanted not to be treated as a sex object for once in her life."

 "If Don Juan is not my last movie, it will be my next to last", said Bardot during filming.